Iquitos (Peru) is the biggest city in the world that is landlocked; this means that it only can be reached by plane or boat through the Amazon..

 “Rio” (River) Ucayali is the biggest waste dump I’ve seen in my live.
 Everything goes there: a Plastic bag, bottles, cans, cigarettes, paper, food and the list is not exhaustive… no one seems to care.
 We’ve improvised a “basura” (trash bin) next to hamaca spot and we’re trying to educate the people.

-I’m however amazed how clean people are clean.
+I’m however amazed how clean people are.
 Everybody smells good, people even wash their clothes and dry them on the ship.
 The floor is also cleaned everyday by the passengers.

 We came across “l’epave” (the wreck) of the Antonio, another lancha that didn’t make it.
 I’m told it sank 6 months ago.
 I can’t imagine how were the people on it when it happened… no one knew what were the casualties.